annacuomo/PhD_Thesis/README.md

 ## How to access my thesis

-A PDF of my thesis can be found on the EBI website: [link](https://www.ebi.ac.uk/sites/ebi.ac.uk/files/shared/documents/phdtheses/Cuomo_PhD_Thesis.pdf)
+A PDF of my thesis can be found on the EBI website: [link](https://www.ebi.ac.uk/sites/ebi.ac.uk/files/shared/documents/phdtheses/Cuomo_PhD_Thesis.pdf), or on Apollo, the University of Cambridge repository: [link](https://doi.org/10.17863/CAM.68208).

 ## Acknowlegments